marcoscdoni/arc-nft/docs/setup/AUTHENTICATION_GUIDE.md

 A mensagem mostrada ao usuário contém:

 ```
-Sign this message to authenticate with ArcNFT Marketplace.
+Sign this message to authenticate with ArcGallery.

 Wallet: 0x1234...5678
 Timestamp: 2025-12-03T10:30:00.000Z